moguzozcan/moguzozcan.github.io/_posts/2017-08-15-RabbitMQ-Introduction.md

     }
 }
 ```

+4.Firstly, run Send.java then run Recv.java and you will see that the messages are being sent w/out a problem.

 There are some important commands while using RabbitMQ Server, I've listed them here:
 -rabbitmq-server.bat : to start server